xuxiaowei-io/gitaly/doc/test_repos.md

 # Repositories used by the Gitaly test suite

 Gitaly uses two test repositories.
-One should be enough but we got a second one for free when importing code from gitlab-ce.
+One should be enough but we got a second one for free when importing code from `gitlab-ce`.

 These repositories get cloned by `make prepare-tests`.
 They end up in:

 - `_build/testrepos/gitlab-test.git`
 - `_build/testrepos/gitlab-git-test.git`

 To prevent fragile tests, we use fixed `packed-refs` files for these repositories.
 They get installed by make (see `_support/makegen.go`)